dmytro-ch21/selenium-cucumber-demo-framework-c14/README.md

 Next, in order to use the singleton object.
 We will have to replace all the occurrences of drivers with new implementation Driver.getDriver().

+#### Hooks
+In cucumber you can use Before and After annotations to make a method execute before or after a scenario, suite, step To make this happen we will create a class that will contain them, we will call it Hooks

+1. Hooks call has to be in the same package with your step definitions
+2.